ssec-jhu/flfm-ij-plugin/README.md

 **NOTE on image selection**

 When you try to select an image, the Plugin will first try to get an image already opened in ImageJ with the following menu popping up:

 ![plugin-img-selector](docs/_static/plugin_ui_img_selector.png)

-If the plugin doesn't detect any open ImageJ images or if you close the menu, then the plugin will open a file selector menu to select an image from disk.
+If the plugin doesn't detect any open ImageJ images or if you close the menu, the plugin will open a file selector menu to select an image from disk.

 # Testing